MacrosystemsEDDIE/module6_R/assignment/module6_assignment.md

 conditions the model is initialized with, and the data used to drive the model, among other sources.

-**Why is uncertainty important to quantify for an ecological forecast?**.
+### Why is uncertainty important to quantify for an ecological forecast?

 Knowing the uncertainty in a forecast allows forecast users to make informed decisions based on the range of forecasted outcomes and prepare